UsuallyJD/UsuallyJD/README.md

 # Hello, I'm JD! 👋

-I'm a Data Scienctist and Mathematics enthusiast currently based in northern Nevada, and this is my GitHub playground!
+I'm a Data Scientist and Mathematics enthusiast currently based in northern Nevada, and this is my GitHub playground!

 ## About Me